 A "Certificate of Completion of Fellowship in Forensic Odontology" will be issued by C.E.R.F. and the University of Texas Health Science Center- San Antonio specifying the hours of instruction; Hour-for-hour CE credit can be documented.
 No academic credit is offered for this fellowship.

-Upon successful completion of the Fellowship in Forensic Odontology a dentist will meet the education requirement for membership in the Odontology Section of the American Academy of Forensic Sciences (AAFS) and will meet the education requirement for application for certification by the American Board of Forensic Odontology (ABFO).
+Upon successful completion of the Fellowship in Forensic Odontology a dentist will meet the education requirement for membership in the Odontology Section of the American Academy of Forensic Sciences (AAFS) and will meet the education requirement for applying for certification by the American Board of Forensic Odontology (ABFO).

 Fellows will also be responsible for their costs of travel, lodging, equipment, software, supplies, and other expenses.

-Application form can be downloaded by clicking the "W" link below.
+The application form can be downloaded by clicking the "W" link below.
 Instructions for application are found by clicking the PDF icon below:

-Email application to: David R. Senn, DDS at
+Email application to David R. Senn, DDS at

 or contact Ninette Roberson at or